The Ultimate Guide On ExfoliationPosted on 30/08/2018

 BHAs (abbreviated for Beta Hydroxy Acids)

 Also known as salicylic acids.
 BHAs are perfect for those with acne-prone, oily or combination skin.
+If you have acne-prone skin, we also have a blog post on the best ingredients for acne prone skin.
 However, in most Korean products, Betaine Salicylate is used as a substitute.
 AHAs and BHAs are commonly mistaken for each other but they’re very different acids.
 BHAs are oil-soluble acids that work more deeply and help to break down the oils in your pores as well as on the surface of your skin.
 Not only does it have great exfoliating abilities but it has anti-inflammatory, anti-microbial properties that help to treat acne-prone skin and prevent breakouts from happening.
 Some have claimed that BHAs can be quite drying and hence, those with dry skin should stick with AHAs.

 Now some great skincare benefits you can expect from BHAs include;